cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/retry.md

 ---

-Hertz provides users with customized retry logic,Let's take a look at how to use Client Retry(This section mainly configures the times of retry and the delay policy )
+Hertz provides users with customized retry logic,Let's take a look at how to use Client Retry. **Note: Hertz version >= v0.4.0**

 ## Retry times and delay policy configuration

-First create a Client, and use the configuration item `WithRetryConfig()` to configure the Retry related logic
+First create a Client, and use the configuration item `WithRetryConfig()` to configure the Retry related logic.
+(This section mainly configures the times of retry and the delay policy)

 ```go
 package main